 Here are some of the ways that third-party logistics can lower your fulfillment and shipping costs:

 - Flexible warehouse space.
 Red Stag won’t lock you into a lease on warehouse space (or even a long-term contract!).
 You can increase or decrease the amount of shelf space you pay for as needed.

 - Packaging pros.
 The expertise of the packaging pros at your fulfillment warehouse means your products are less likely to arrive damaged.
 You pay for less return shipping and re-shipping.
 In addition, their packing expertise can help you avoid or reduce DIM weight pricing.

 - Discounts.
+Discounts.
 As mentioned above, 3PL services companies may have reduced shipping rates.
-In some cases, they may be able to pass on these discounts to you.
+In some cases, your 3PL may be able to pass on these discounts to you.
 Order fulfillment warehouses also buy boxes and other packing materials in significant quantities.
 You may be able to save on packaging through your third-party logistics company.

 - Inventory management.
 Leverage the experience of the managers at your fulfillment center.
 They can help you set restock levels and get you closer to optimal stocking levels.
 Expert inventory management assistance will help you stock enough to fill all orders without tying up too much capital in inventory.